awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

    For step\-by\-step instructions, see [How Do I Upload an Object to an S3 Bucket?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html) in the *Amazon Simple Storage Service Console User Guide*\.

-1. Configure permissions for your objects to make them publicly accessible\.

-   Attach the following bucket policy to the `example.com` bucket, substituting the name of your bucket for *example\.com*\.
+1. To host a website, your bucket must have public read access\.
+It is intentional that everyone in the world will have read access to this bucket\.
+To grant public read access, attach the following bucket policy to the `example.com` bucket, substituting the name of your bucket for *example\.com*\.
 For step\-by\-step instructions to attach a bucket policy, see [How Do I Add an S3 Bucket Policy?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-bucket-policy.html) in the *Amazon Simple Storage Service Console User Guide*\.

    ```
    {